 What inspired you to create your real estate company?

 I have a background in the non-profit (change the world) kind of work environment.
 I loved that origin story but at some point, I kind of wanted to just do a thing and get paid for it.
 Changing the world seemed like a tall order, and it was even more onerous to justify your value in the NGO space.
 Simple as it may seem, I was excited about getting a space painted, a toilet changed, a lease signed and a tenant situated.
 It was truly transactional but still made a difference.
 And I loved working with my hands.
 Seeing the fruits of my labor.
 I had no idea if my transactional aspirations and interest in a service-based environment would lead to any great change for my own life or the world, but as it turned out, I was certainly on to something and I was ready to do something that seemed truly intuitive and fun.
 Plus, I have always had a keen interest in the real estate sector.
-From a young age I was fascinated by some of the different rental properties that my family owned and how they rented these properties out to make a living.
+From a young age I was fascinated by some of the different rental properties that my family owned (especially after some of them talked about how much home investors pay homeowners) and how they rented these properties out to make a living.
 Even now I love learning about the USA real estate market by regularly checking out articles on Roofstock and other property-focused websites.

 What was your biggest obstacle and failure in going from idea to business?